axelvaldez/radical-companies/_posts/model/2023-01-18-the-radical-seed.markdown

 ---

 <div style="display:none;">
  <p>The <span class="_paradigm">RADICAL</span> model specifies a Foundation and as such is more like a seed than a tree.
-You can tell what kind of tree it is, but not exactly how it is going to develop.</p>
+Avocado versus mango, you can tell what kind of tree it is, but not exactly how it is going to develop.</p>
 </div>

 <h1>&nbsp;</h1>